 A deadly explosion at a military ammunition storage facility in Nevada during a training exercise Monday prompted the U.S. Marine Corps to issue a blanket suspension of 60-millimeter mortars and associated tubes pending a review of the accident.

-Seven U.S. Marines were killed and several others were wounded Monday when a mortar exploded prematurely inside is firing tube during mountain training exercises at Hawthorne Army Depot in Nevada.
+Seven U.S. Marines were killed and several others were wounded Monday when a mortar exploded prematurely inside its firing tube during mountain training exercises at Hawthorne Army Depot in Nevada, and an eight Marine died Tuesday from injuries suffered in the blast.
 It's unclear what caused the malfunction.

 The accident prompted the Marine Corps to immediately halt use of some mortar shells until an investigation can determine its safety.